-Understanding the difference between a birth injury and a birth defect is important when you’re looking into options to help your baby.
-In terms of legal action, you’ll most likely only be able to file a medical malpractice claim if your baby sustained a birth injury.
+Understanding the difference between a birth injury and a birth defect is essential when looking into options to help your baby.
+However, in terms of legal action, you’ll most likely only be able to file a medical malpractice claim if your baby sustained a birth injury.

 A congenital disability is something that occurs during pregnancy and affects the fetus while it’s still in utero.
 In most cases, birth defects are genetic and are not preventable.
 Common birth defects include congenital heart defects, spina bifida, cleft lip, clubfoot, and sickle-cell disease.
 While there are surgeries and treatments for some birth injuries, they have long-lasting effects on a child’s physical and mental capabilities.

 Birth injuries most typically happen during the labor and delivery process.
-They are often the result of a medical mistake.
-Birth injuries happen in a number of situations like when oxygen is cut off to the baby’s brain or when doctors fail to notice infant distress.
-Problems also occur when doctors order C-sections too late or when delivery equipment is misused.
+However, they are often the result of a medical mistake.
+Birth injuries occur in a number of situations, like when oxygen is cut off to the baby’s brain or when doctors fail to notice infant distress.
+Problems also arise when doctors order C-sections too late or when delivery equipment is misused.

 If you believe your baby was wrongfully injured, you have the right to file a claim against the person or entity that caused the injuries.
 To do so, you’ll need to be able to prove that negligence played a role in what happened.

-Birth injuries can be caused by a number of different and sometimes unavoidable factors.
+Several different and sometimes unavoidable factors can cause birth injuries.
 Because of that, your best bet at determining what happened to your child and why it happened is to consult a legal professional.

 Birth Injuries Related to Negligence

 While there are situations where complications arise that are not the physician or medical team’s fault in delivery, it’s essential to understand which injuries are often the result of negligence.
-It’s also important to understand the consequences of an injury and how it could affect a child’s future, so the best care can be provided.
+It’s also crucial to understand the consequences of an injury and how it could affect a child’s future to provide the best care.

 Head and Brain Injuries

 Head injuries are the most common because of the nature of labor and delivery.
-While issues like swelling and bruising of the scalp and scalp scratches are injuries that heal with little to no issues, other injuries have the potential to cause serious complications.
+While issues like swelling and bruising of the scalp and scalp scratches heal with little to no problems, other injuries can cause serious complications.

 When injuries result in a cephalohematoma, it means that blood is accumulating below the periosteum.
 Cephalohematomas feel soft and can increase in size.
-While they can shrink on their own, a pediatrician may need to drain the fluid if it continues to grow or becomes red.
+While they can shrink independently, a pediatrician may need to drain the fluid if it grows or becomes red.

 Another injury is a subgaleal hemorrhage.
 This is when there’s bleeding directly under the scalp.
 Unlike a cephalohematoma, the blood is not confined to one area and has the potential to spread.
 If it does, it can result in significant blood loss and shock.